shamilton1/Experimental/README.md

 # Overview
-With changing user expectations for documentation, GitHub has been identified as a suitable channel for hosting dynamic and flexible engineering content.
+With changing user expectations for documentation, GitHub has been identified as a suitable channel for hosting dynamic, flexible engineering content.

 GitHub is a web-based Git or version control repository and Internet hosting service.
-Although mostly used for code, accompanying engineering documentation can also be written and maintained in the environment.
+Although mostly used for code, accompanying engineering documentation can also be written and maintained within the environment.

 GitHub documentation is typically owned by Marketing/Engineering, and they are responsible for the initial upload and hosting of GitHub repositories.
-However Technical writers may be required to contribute havily to editing/restructuring documentation before public release.
+However Technical writers may be required to contribute heavily in proofing, editing, and restructuring of documentation before public release.

-Documentation repositories typically comprise a number of mark-down files.
+Documentation repositories typically comprise a number of markdown files.
+Markdown is a lightweight markup language with plain text formatting syntax.
+It is designed so that it can be converted to HTML.

 This GitHub repository aims to privide basic guidance for technical writers tasked with content editing/creation in the GitHub environment.